Alfresco/alfresco-ng2-components/docs/tutorials/preparing-environment.md

 If you want to develop on top of the [Alfresco Process Services](https://www.alfresco.com/platform/process-services-bpm), you might want to install it as described in the [official documentation](https://docs.alfresco.com/process-services1.8/topics/installing_process_services.html).

-Please note that ADF applications are compliant with [Alfresco Process Services powered by Activiti](https://www.alfresco.com/platform/process-services-bpm) and not with [Activiti](https://www.activiti.org/) yet.
+Please note that ADF applications are compatible with [Alfresco Process Services powered by Activiti](https://www.alfresco.com/platform/process-services-bpm) and not with [Activiti](https://www.activiti.org/) yet.

 ## ADF Yeoman generator (optional)

-You might want to ensure that you have `Yeoman` installed by running `yo --version`.
-If this is not in your system make sure you run:
+You can check if you have `Yeoman` installed by running `yo --version`.
+If this is not in your system then you can install it by running:

 	sudo npm install -g yo

-If you have installed it previously, you might want to make sure you uninstall them before.
-In ADF 2.0 we renamed the generator packages and the update is highly suggested.
+(The `sudo` command is not required on Windows but you may need to ensure you are running a command prompt with Administrator privileges).

+Install the latest version of the `generator-alfresco-adf-app` using the following command.

+	sudo npm install -g generator-alfresco-adf-app

+If you have an earlier version of the generator installed then it usually a good idea to uninstall it before reinstalling the latest version.
+This is especially true if you installed the generator packages before ADF 2.0 because the packages were renamed for this version.

 Uninstall previous versions with:

 	sudo npm uninstall generator-alfresco-adf-app

+...for versions after ADF 2.0 and:

 	sudo npm uninstall generator-ng2-alfresco-app

-Install the latest version of the `generator-alfresco-adf-app` using the following command.

-	sudo npm install -g generator-alfresco-adf-app
+...for versions before ADF 2.0.

 ## Alfresco Example Content Application (optional)

-In some tutorials your might be required to use the [Alfresco Example Content Application](https://github.com/Alfresco/alfresco-content-app) available into a public repository on GitHub named [`alfresco-content-app`](https://github.com/Alfresco/alfresco-content-app).
+In some tutorials your might be required to use the [Alfresco Example Content Application](https://github.com/Alfresco/alfresco-content-app) available in a public repository on GitHub named [`alfresco-content-app`](https://github.com/Alfresco/alfresco-content-app).
 The Alfresco Example Content Application is an example application and it is used in the tutorial as a starting point to customise the behaviour and show the development, avoiding to loose time in building apps from scratch.

 The Alfresco Example Content Application requires an instance of Alfresco Content Services up and running, to work properly.
 If you don't have it already, follow the instructions above in the `Alfresco Content Services (optional)` paragraph.